Grok Imagine 1.5 on PixVerse: Image-to-Video Guide

 A compact matte-black wireless speaker on a clean dark studio surface.
 Soft blue rim light from the left, subtle magenta accent light from the right, visible fabric grille texture, tiny water droplets on the surface, premium product photography, centered composition, no text, no logo, vertical 9:16.

-Step 2: use the generated image as the Image-to-Video input in Grok Imagine.
+Step 2: use the generated image as the Image-to-Video input in Grok Imagine 1.5.

 Prompt:

 Animate the PixVerse-generated product image into a short cinematic teaser.
 Keep the speaker’s shape, color, texture, and framing consistent.
-Add a slow push-in camera move, subtle light sweep across the grille, small droplets sliding naturally, and soft background motion.
+Add a slow push-in camera move, subtle light sweep across the grille, small droplets sliding naturally, soft background motion, and clean native ambient sound.
 Clean premium launch mood, realistic motion, no extra text, vertical 9:16 social video.

 What to look for: The first frame should stay close to the PixVerse-generated image.
 The added motion should enhance the still image without changing the main design.

-How to Create PixVerse Reference Images for Grok Reference Mode
+How to Create PixVerse Reference Images for Other Grok Workflows

 Step 1: generate a character reference image on PixVerse.